tanish5nov/EVAL/README.md

 # Eval : Online Tests Platform

 EVAL, an online assessment system designed to facilitate efficient question management and testing processes.
-The system is built using MongoDB and Mongoose for data storage.

 # Question Bank:
 A centralized repository, allowing for efficient retrieval and management of questions.
 The question schema includes various attributes such as problem statements, options, difficulty levels, and subjects.